fgpv-vpgf/rcs/readme.rst

 which the RAMP client can consume.
 It is implemented as a REST service in Python with a fairly minimal store and retrieve API.

-RCS is developed by Environment Canada as part of the RAMP project and is lisenced under the MIT license.
+RCS is developed by Environment Canada as part of the RAMP project and is licensed under the MIT license.